Bandwidth/bandwidth.github.io/voice/bxml/callbacks/transferDisconnect.md

 was never answered in the first place, if it was rejected, and if the original call leg hung up before the transferred leg.

 The `cause` for a `transferDisconnect` event on a call can be:
-- `hangup`: there was no more BXML to execute in it; it indicates that the call ended normally.
+- `hangup`: one party hung up the call, a [`<Hangup>`](../../bxml/verbs/hangup.md) verb was executed, or there was no more BXML to execute; it indicates that the call ended normally.
 - `busy`: the callee was busy.
 - `timeout`: the call wasn't answered before the `callTimeout` was reached.
-- `cancel`: while the call was ringing, it was cancelled by its originator.
+- `cancel`: the call was cancelled by its originator while it was ringing.
 - `rejected`: the call was rejected by the callee.
-- `callback-error`: a BXML callback couldn't be delivered.
+- `callback-error`: a BXML callback couldn't be delivered to your callback server.
-- `invalid-bxml`: an invalid bxml was tried to be played in the call.
+- `invalid-bxml`: invalid BXML was returned in response to a callback.
-- `application-error`: some non-supported action was tried on the call, e.g. trying to play a .ogg audio.
+- `application-error`: an unsupported action was tried on the call, e.g. trying to play a .ogg audio.
-- `account-limit`: the rate limits on the account were reached.
+- `account-limit`: the account rate limits were reached.
-- `node-capacity-exceeded`: the system itself reached its maximum capacity.
+- `node-capacity-exceeded`: the system maximum capacity was reached.
 - `error`: some error not described in any of the other causes happened on the call.
 - `unknown`: some unknown error happened on the call.

+Note: this list is not exhaustive and other values can appear in the future.

 ### Expected response
 ```http